Kaushal-Nagar/Material-Outlined-Floating-TextField-IOS-Swift/README.md

 pod install
 ```

-### 3. Open the project

-### 4. Add New Swift File to Your Project
+### 5. Add New Swift File to Your Project

-### 5. Copy the below class code from this README and paste it into the newly created Swift file.
+### 6. Copy the below class code from this README and paste it into the newly created Swift file.

 ## Class Code